weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		bandwidth percentages:
-		"min" - the largest percentage is applied to all threads "max" - the smallest percentage is applied to all threads
+		"min" - the largest percentage is applied to all threads "max" - the smallest percentage is applied to all threads "per-thread" - bandwidth percentages are directly applied to the threads running on the core

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: